seanf316/P4-Cinema-Go/TESTING.md

 **Acceptance Criteria**
 - User has access to a Delete view where they can delete the selected Review

 Registered Users can delete their reviews via the Edit Review button on the Review card located on the Reviews page or by clicking the Manage link beside the Movie name under the My Reviews section of the Profile page.
 Users will be redirected to the Review form to delete their review.
 User can click the Delete button on the Review form, a modal will pop up asking the User if they are sure about deleting their Review.
-Once User confirms deletion the review and any comments related to the review will be deleted, the review will be removed from the Reviews page & from the My Reviews section in the Profile page.
+Once User confirms deletion the review and any comments related to the review will be deleted, and the review will be removed from the Reviews page & the My Reviews section on the Profile page.

 The Movie Details "Review" button for the Movie reviewed will now read as "Review" again.